 Indicator Report - Unintentional Injury Deaths

-In 2009, the top five leading causes of unintentional injury death for all ages in Utah were poisoning, motor vehicle crashes, falls, suffocation, and drowning.
+In 2013, the top five leading causes of unintentional injury death for all ages in Utah were poisoning, falls, motor vehicle traffic crashes, suffocation, and drowning.

 Most injuries can be prevented by choosing safe behaviors, using safety equipment, and obeying safety laws.
-High-priority prevention areas include: motor vehicle crash injury, pedestrian injury, bicycle injury, and fall-related injury.
+High-priority prevention areas include: fall-related injury, motor vehicle crash injury, pedestrian injury, and bicycle injury.

 Age-adjusted to U.S. 2000 standard population.